-There are two ways to increase enrollment at your school: attracting new families and retaining your existing families.
-Schools spend a lot of time, money and effort in attracting new families, but retention is often somewhat considered an afterthought.
+There are two ways to increase total enrollment at your school: attracting new families and retaining your existing families.
+Schools spend a lot of time, money and effort in attracting new families, but retention is often considered an afterthought.

-But, it is a lot easier to keep families than it is to attract new ones.
+It is a lot easier to keep families than it is to attract new ones.
 And there is a significant cost benefit.
 Different sources will cite different costs, but the standard rule of thumb that I have found is that it generally costs five times more to attract a new customer than it is to retain one.

 A simple school satisfaction survey, administered yearly to both your parents and staff, will give you a wealth of information and allow you to understand how the majority of your parents and staff feel about your school.

 Should you conduct the survey on your own or should you pay to have this done?

 There are a number of free online survey vehicles out there.
 You can use Survey Monkey, Survey Gizmo, or you can even create a survey using Google Forms.
 If you have the time and knowledge, you can pull together a decent survey.

 But this DIY approach does have some drawbacks:

 - Parents are often leery of being completely honest if they think that their answers in some way can be tied back to them or their child.
 Even though you tell them it is anonymous, they may not believe you.
 You run the risk of getting watered down feedback.